linux-chenxing/linux-chenxing.org/ip/crypto.md

 A - 0x80
 Z - 0xC0

-LEN - Apparently defaults to 0x3f in the
+LEN - Apparently defaults to 0x3f if the hardware key is selected.

 ### AESDMA